Haberkamp/mailpit/README.md

 <hr>

+> This is my take on updating the UI for mailpit.
+It's designed from the ground up and built with Vite, React and Tailwind CSS.

+**Note: This project is work in progress.**

 **Mailpit** is a small, fast, low memory, zero-dependency, multi-platform email testing tool & API for developers.

 It acts as an SMTP server, provides a modern web interface to view & test captured emails, and includes an API for automated integration testing.